mkhairin/poisonxss/README.md

 # PoisonXSS

-PoisonXSS is a tool designed for automating the exploitation of Cross-Site Scripting (XSS) vulnerabilities.
-This tool allows security testing of web applications by using a payload provided by the user to identify and exploit potential XSS vulnerabilities.
+PoisonXSS is a powerful, automated tool designed to assist in identifying and exploiting Cross-Site Scripting (XSS) vulnerabilities in web applications.
+By leveraging customizable payloads, this tool enables security professionals and ethical hackers to test the security of web applications efficiently.
+PoisonXSS systematically injects user-provided payloads into specified URL parameters, searching for potential vulnerabilities that could be exploited to execute malicious scripts in the context of a user's browser.
+The tool offers flexibility with payload management, supports both HTTP and HTTPS protocols, and provides detailed logging of activities for tracking test results.
+Perfect for penetration testing, security assessments, and vulnerability validation, PoisonXSS is an essential tool for securing web applications against XSS attacks.

 ## Features